SCRA State Laws: Comprehensive Guide for Legal Compliance

 Nev.
 Rev. Stat. §§ 40.439

-In 2017, the Nevada legislature passed a bill adopting the provisions of the federal SCRA and extending those protections to Nevada National Guard active-duty members.
-Among the additional protections offered in Nevada is the service member’s ability to stay in foreclosure proceedings for up to one year following their return from active duty.
+In 2017, Nevada adopted the federal SCRA laws and extended its protections to Nevada National Guard active-duty members.
+Among the additional protections offered in the state is the ability to stay in foreclosure proceedings for up to a year after they return from active duty.

 New Hampshire